 Remove the bones from the chicken legs (or buy already boned chicken).
 These can be reserved to add to a stock.
 Season the chicken with a little salt and then place, skin side down, in a hot non-stick frying pan that has a little oil or butter already sizzling.
 Cook for five or so minutes, until the skin is crispy and golden.
 Flip the meat over and put in the oven (either in the frying pan if it is oven-safe, or on an oven tray), and cook for 20 minutes until cooked all the way through.
 Transfer the chicken to a plate rest somewhere warm for a few minutes.

-To serve, heat the sauce very gently (don’t boil it, it might split), then pile the potatoes and green beans onto warm plates.
+To serve, heat the sauce very gently (don’t boil it, it will split), then pile the potatoes and green beans onto warm plates.
 Ladle some sauce around the edges.
 Cut the chicken into a few pieces and place on top of the vegetables.
 Garnish with some parsley (and/or thyme flowers, if you have some).

 For more recipes, straight to your inbox, sign up to our Newsletter.

 To subscribe to Locavore or buy single issues, visit our shop.